tutturen/content/content/reference/api/simple-api/queries/relation-queries/traversing-to-one.md

 }
 ```

+The `author` field exposes a further selection of properties that are defined on the `Author` type.

-Note: You can add filter query arguments to an inner field returning a single node.
+> Note: You can add filter query arguments to an inner field returning a single node.